 But the Roosters-Dragons and Storm-Warriors fixtures – with the latter returning to the schedule in 2016 – continue to entrench Anzac Day’s cherished place on the rugby league calendar.
-This year the Australian Defence Force team play their New Zealand counterparts in a curtain-raiser to the Roosters-Dragons clash at Allianz Stadium.
+In 2019 the Australian Defence Force team play their New Zealand counterparts in a curtain-raiser to the Storm-Warriors clash at AAMI Park.

 Beneath the various camouflaged jerseys and armed services-themed strips, rugby league’s heart beats fervently with ANZAC pride and spirit.
 The game is ingrained in the tradition of Anzac Day as much as dawn service, beers at the RSL and two-up.
 But the results on Anzac Day take a backseat to remembering and commemorating those who have fought so bravely and gave their lives in the name of their country.